Segundo Storni: Biography

 Storni was one of the few Argentine military men at the time who had sympathy for the United States where he had lived for several years.
-Although he was a nationalist, he was also “pro-allies" ("aliadófilos") and a supporter of Argentina entering the war.
+Although he was a nationalist, he was also “pro-allies" (aliadófilos) and a supporter of Argentina entering the war.
 To signal this, on August 5, 1943, he wrote a personal letter to US Secretary of State, Cordell Hull.
-He said it was Argentina's intention to break relations with the Axis powers, but he also asked for patience in creating this rupture and that at the same time some gesture of the United States in the matter of the supply of armaments was needed to isolate the "neutrals" ("neutralistas").
+He said it was Argentina's intention to break relations with the Axis powers, but he also asked for patience in creating this rupture and that at the same time some gesture of the United States in the matter of the supply of armaments was needed to isolate the "neutrals" (neutralistas).
 Cordell Hull, in order to put pressure on the Argentine government, made public the letter of Storni, also questioning in harsh terms the "neutralism" of Argentina.
 This produced a resurgence of the already strong anti-American sentiment, especially in the Armed Forces, leading to the resignation of Storni and his replacement by a "neutralist", Colonel Alberto Gilbert, who until then served as Minister of Interior.

-But regardless of all these circumstances related to the world conflict, there is a fact that stands out and gives importance to the figure of Admiral Storni.
-That fact is his work already cited and exposed in Argentine Interests at sea.
-A geopolitical work that despite being a century old continues to be an indispensable consultative work in the field.

 Works

-In 1916 he published Intereses argentinos en el mar [Argentine Interests in the Sea], an important reference work on defense and maritime interests, based on his lecture delivered in 1916.
+In 1916 he published Intereses argentinos en el mar [Argentine Interests in the Sea], an important reference work on defense and maritime interests, based on his lecture delivered the same year.